symphoniacloud/dynamodb-entity-store/documentation/Entities.md

 Each _Entity_'s `parse()` function is used during read operations to convert the DynamoDB-persisted version of an item to the "internal" version of an item.
 As with `.convertToDynamoFormat()`, since DynamoDB Entity Store uses the [AWS Document Client](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/Package/-aws-sdk-lib-dynamodb/) library under the covers such parsing is less about low-level type manipulation and more about field selection and calculation.

-As described above for `.convertToDynamoFormat()` - with DynamoDB Entity Store's default behavior the persisted version of object contains precisely the same fields as the internal version, and so in that case parsing consists of (a) removing all of the metadata fields and (b) validating the type, and returning a type-safe value.
+As described above for `.convertToDynamoFormat()` - with DynamoDB Entity Store's default behavior the persisted version of object contains precisely the same fields as the internal version, and so in that case parsing consists of (a) removing all of the metadata fields and (b) validating the type, returning a type-safe value.

 #### Type Predicate Parsing